GiantStepz/HossSpice/README.md

-## HossSpice - simple scripting language for circuit simulation
+## HossSpice - simple parser/language for circuit simulation

 I started this just for fun but I'll likely keep working on it as there are many things I want to implement.
-It hardly does anything now.
+Currently it is capable of describing reusable analog and digital circuit components and simulations.

 The goal is to offer an intuitive and readable syntax for circuit modeling, simulation setup, and netlist generation.